logdna/winevt-tailer/README.md

 Windows Event Log Tailer allows to live tail Windows events to standard output when running as console application or to log file when running as a service.
 It is written in Python, and is MIT licensed open source.

 ## Features

 - Live tail - following new events
 - Lookback
 - XPath queries
+- Event Transforms - allows to apply user defined transformations to events
-- Keeping track of tailed events - presistent state
+- Keeping track of tailed events - persistent state
 - Windows service mode with self install / uninstall
-- Allows to add custom event transforms
 - Custom tail output using standard logging framework
-- Interation with Mezmo Agent
+- Integration with Mezmo Agent

 ## Intallation

-Tailer is distributed as standalone executable.
+Tailer is distributed as signed standalone executable available for download [here](https://github.com/logdna/winevt-tailer/releases).

 ## Getting Started

 ### Console mode (CLI)

-To tail last 100 events from Application and last 100 events from System event logs (channels):
+To tail last 100 events from Application and last 100 events from System event logs:

 ```
 winevt-tailer